USACE-WaterManagement/repgen5/docs/source/usage.md

     -A IP_or_hostname:port[/basepath], --alternate IP_or_hostname:port[/basepath]
                             alternate location for data connections, if the primary is unavailable (only for RADAR) -c, --compatibility   repgen4 compatibility; case-insensitive labels
-    -p, --parallel        When this flag is setup Repgen5 will process requests in parallel with 10 threads.
     --timeout TIMEOUT     Socket timeout, in seconds
 ```